-They are crafted with a conventional camber design on the skier’s big toe edge and on the other, a rockered.
-Subsequently they have a specific right and left ski.
+They are crafted with a conventional chamber design on the skier’s big toe edge and on the other, a rockered.
+Subsequently, they have a specific right and left ski.
 This, when fused with vertical sidewalls throughout the ski, enables the Elans to be great carvers.
 When the skier initiates the turn, due to this design of the ski it seems to be doing most of the work.

 Thanks to the alternating edge styles and a technology called Waveflex, the skis are stable regardless of who is skiing on them.
 Waveflex is the visible protrusions (or waves/bumps) on the top sheet of the ski.
-What these do is absorb vibrations which can destabilise a skier.
+What these do is absorb vibrations which can destabilize a skier.
 As aforementioned, this when combined with the ease of rolling onto a new edge and holding it firmly, do really make this ski one hell of a carver!

 The Waveflex technology, half cambered half rockered design and 88mm side cut underfoot make the Elans a perfect groomer ski.
 They were also able to deal with crud and softer snow thanks to the stability and rockered edge.

 They grip and are easy to control as well as, due to the amazing alternating edge designs, help link up turns.
 These skis would be great for anyone who has weight transfer problems as they would be quickly resolved by these beauties!

 The Elans are truly at home on hard-packed but as aforesaid they can deal with crud and softer snow; however, they are rubbish at floating.
 Most advanced skiers will get down the hill when skiing on an un-piste run but some intermediates may struggle.
 I found that when I really pushed them to accelerate through the turn they were a little squirrelly too, even on groomers.